7-fl/exceptions/README.md

             Pid ! {reply, ok},
             loop(NewFrequencies, Supervisor);
  ```
- That does nothing when the client tries to deallocate a frequency that it does not own.
+ In that version, the server does nothing when the client tries to deallocate a frequency that it does not own.

  Another approach would be to send an error message to the client: